darbinreyes/subparprogrammer/textbooks/os_concepts_galvin/osc9e_src/ch3/programming_problems/pp_3_22/README.md

 Problem Notes.
 ===

+Remark: March 12, 2021.
+I reviewed this code as part of completing programming problem 9.40 and discovered many problems.
+The following notes may no longer be entirely correct.

 This is a modified version of the program for programming problem 3.21.
 I used that program as a starting point.